neo-0007/gsh/README.md

 # `gsh`

 Command-line tool written completly in C that allows users to interact with the **Google Gemini API** by sending questions and receiving responses.
-Never leave your terminal during debbuging, The tool is designed to run on **Linux** systems and is not currently supported on Windows or macOS.
+Never leave your terminal during debbuging, The tool is designed to run on **Linux** systems and is not currently supported on Windows or macOS

 ## Features
 - **Gemini API Interaction**: Send questions to the Google Gemini API and receive responses.